MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 ---

-# Sign up for a free VSTS account and invite others to join your team
+# Sign up for a free VSTS organization and invite others to join your team

 **VSTS**

-Sign up for a VSTS
-account to upload and share code in a free unlimited private Git repository.
+Sign up for a VSTS organization to upload and share code in a free unlimited private Git repository.
 You can then connect to your favorite development tool like Eclipse, Xcode, Visual Studio, IntelliJ, or Android Studio to work on apps anytime, anywhere.